jplusplus/v1.jplusplus.org/content/pages/about-cologne/en.md

 Journalism++ Cologne joined the network in October 2013.
 We share a belief that newsrooms and journalists should use technology for better reporting.

-Our goal in Cologne is to work with media companies, train and develop cool data-driven news projects and apps.
+Our goal in Cologne is to work with media companies, train journalists on how to work with data and to create data-driven news projects and apps.
 Our main project is the successful "Datawrapper", an open source tool helping everyone to create basic, correct charts in very short time.